-Cribbage Dice by Frank Wilcox, Jr (fewilcox) is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Cribbage Dice by Frank Wilcox, Jr (fewilcox) is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 Last updated 2017-11-08

 All you need to play are five d12s, one of which must be a different color or otherwise distinguishable from the rest of the dice.
 That die functions like the Starter in traditional Cribbage.
 If you don’t have any d12s, they can easily be purchased from your local game store, or online if you don’t have one.
 You should also have a way to keep score; a cribbage board would be perfect.

 After three rolls or when you decide to stop rolling, whichever comes first, score the dice according to standard Cribbage rules.
 The 11 and 12 function like the Jack and Queen.
 That means they are valued at 10 when being added to other cards (11 (J) + 5 = 15), but are their printed values otherwise (9, 10, 11, 12 is a *run of four*).

 The first player to reach 90 points (3 “streets”) is the winner.

 Fifteen (2 pts) – Each combination of dice that totals 15 scores 2 points.
 A roll of 2, 6, 6, 8, 9 contains two fifteens: 6+9 and the other 6+9.
 A roll of 2, 3, 5, 11 (J), 12 (Q) has four 15s.

 Pair/X of a Kind (2/6/12/20 pts) – Each pair scores 2 points.
 Thus a roll that included 4, 4, 4, a three of a kind, would score 6 points because it contains three separate pairs of 4s.
 Likewise a four of a kind would score 12 points for its six distinct pairs.

 Run – If a roll has three or more dice in number order (the 11 and 12 matter here), you score 1 point per die in the run.
 For example, 3, 4, 5, 9, 11 would score 3 points for the run of 3, 4, 5.